 - Also known as: Wolf Eel, Sea Wolf, Sea Cat, Devil Fish, Ocean Catfish, Atlantic Catfish, Woof Fish.
-When sold to the public as a food fish it may be known as Scotch Halibut, Woof or Scarborough Woof.
+When sold as a food fish it may be known as Scotch Halibut, Woof or Scarborough Woof.

-- Size: Up to 5ft and 50lbs, although most are smaller than this.
+- Size: Up to 5ft and around 50lbs

 - UK minimum size: N/a